 The Verdict On Houston Wire & Cable's P/E Ratio

 Investors should be looking to buy stocks that the market is wrong about.
-If the reality for a company is not as bad as the P/E ratio indicates, then the share price should increase as the market realizes this.
-We don't have analyst forecasts, but you could get a better understanding of its growth by checking out this more detailed historical graph of earnings, revenue and cash flow.
+If it is underestimating a company, investors can make money by buying and holding the shares until the market corrects itself.
+We don't have analyst forecasts, but shareholders might want to examine this detailed historical graph of earnings, revenue and cash flow.

 But note: Houston Wire & Cable may not be the best stock to buy.
 So take a peek at this free list of interesting companies with strong recent earnings growth (and a P/E ratio below 20).

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.